karlwiberg/purescript-book/text/chapter10.md

 - We've seen the importance of the _runtime representation_ of data, and ensuring that foreign functions have the correct representation.
 - We learned how to deal with corner cases like null values and other types of JavaScript data, by using foreign types, or the `Foreign` data type.
 - We looked at some common foreign types defined in the Prelude, and how they can be used to interoperate with idiomatic JavaScript code.
 In particular, the representation of side-effects in the `Eff` monad was introduced, and we saw how to use the `Eff` monad to capture new side effects.
-- We saw how to safely deserialize JSON data using the `IsForeign` type class.
+- We saw how to safely deserialize JSON data using the `Decode` type class.

 For more examples, the `purescript`, `purescript-contrib` and `purescript-node` GitHub organizations provide plenty of examples of libraries which use the FFI.
 In the remaining chapters, we will see some of these libraries put to use to solve real-world problems in a type-safe way.